Incremental Class Learning using Variational Autoencoders with Similarity Learning: Introduction

-Given the context of catastrophic forgetting during incremental similarity learning, we introduced a novel method using simple Variational Autoencoders (VAE).
-Our method generates representations to supplement previously seen data by extracting them and from after the convolutional layers.
-We further implemented three state-of-the-art solutions aimed at reducing catastrophic forgetting during incremental learning.
-The existing solutions consisted of Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming}, Encoder-Based Lifelong Learning (EBLL) \cite{rannen2017encoder}, and incremental Classifier and Representation Learning (iCaRL) \cite{rebuffi2017icarl}.
-All three are effective at countering catastrophic forgetting during incremental similarity learning for our method contrasted against the existing methods.
+Given the context of catastrophic forgetting during incremental similarity learning, we introduced a novel method using simple Variational Autoencoders (VAEs).
+The method generates representations to supplement previously seen data by extracting them after the convolutional layers.
+We further implement three state-of-the-art solutions to reduce catastrophic forgetting during incremental learning.
+The prior solutions consist of Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming}, Encoder-Based Lifelong Learning (EBLL) \cite{rannen2017encoder}, and incremental Classifier and Representation Learning (iCaRL) \cite{rebuffi2017icarl}.
+This paper compares the impact of catastrophic forgetting in incremental similarity learning for our method contrasted against the existing methods.

-The paper presents results on the impact of catastrophic forgetting in incremental similarity learning to our method and the evaluated methods.
-We compared four-loss functions (angular, contrastive, centre and triplet loss) across four datasets (MNIST, EMNIST, Fashion-MNIST, and CIFAR-10).
-We observed which combinations retain the most base knowledge and acquires the most new knowledge during incremental class learning.
-We replicated a similar method to the existing catastrophic forgetting test procedure of Kemker \emph{\textit{et al.}} \cite{kemker2018measuring} which is done for classification.

-in summary our contributions are: \begin{itemize} \item We show that our technique outperformed the other three existing solutions for incremental class learning. \item We show that Elastic Weight Consolidation and Encoder Based Lifelong are less effective than other methods for incremental class learning. \item We introduce the importance of keeping some form of previous knowledge during incremental class learning. \item We demonstrate that generated representations from VAEs works just as well as images for exemplars. \item We highlight that with good mining techniques, Angular loss is least affected by catastrophic forgetting. \item We reinforce that an increased number of initial classes comes with increased catastrophic forgetting. \item We illustrate that the more difficult the task the greater the catastrophic forgetting. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item We show that our method outperformed the three existing solutions for mitigating catastrophic forgetting during incremental similarity learning of new classes. \item We demonstrate that the generated representations from VAEs work as well as images for exemplars. \item We highlight that with good mining techniques, Angular loss is least affected by catastrophic forgetting. \item We reinforce that more challenging tasks and an increased number of initial classes result in increased catastrophic forgetting. \end{itemize}